-‘AquaMAV’: A Flying Drone That Dives Into The Sea, Collect Water Samples, Then Restarts Like A Flying Fish
+‘AquaMAV’: A Flying Drone That Dives Into The Sea, Collects Water Samples, Then Restarts Like A Flying Fish

 The flying drone has enough battery capacity for 14 minutes of flight in the air at 10 m/s.
 This conforms to a range of 5 km, in which the drone could dive into the water and return to its base with the collected water samples.
 AquaMAV is made from carbon fiber and Kevlar composites.
 It could sustain the impact forces of dives into the water at a certain flight speed.

-To relaunch from water, the AquaMAV utilizes a CO2 powered water jet and activated by a custom shape memory alloy gas release.
-It could leap under the surface and reach the speed of over 11 m/s in under 1 second with its wings.
+To relaunch from water, the AquaMAV utilizes a CO2 powered water jet activated by a custom shape memory alloy gas release.
+It can leap under the surface and reach a speed of over 11 m/s in under one second with its wings.

-Currently, the scientists are searching on how they will reduce the drag during the dive of the robot.
+Currently, the scientists are searching for ways to reduce drag during the dive of the robot.
 They are also figuring out how to augment the AquaMAV’s maximum dive depth, which could be done by manipulating the interaction between air and water as it passes in the area.

 [Featured Image by JamenPercy/Thinkstock]